-Egypt Terror Attack Kills More Than 230 Civilians In Suspected IS-Led Bombing Of Sufi Mosque in Senai
+Egypt Terror Attack Kills More Than 230 Civilians In Suspected IS-Led Bombing Of Sufi Mosque In Senai

-More than 230 people are killed after suspected militants groups targeted a Mosque with bomb and gunfire in Bir Al-Abed, in the Sinai Peninsula in Egypt during local Friday prayers.
+More than 230 people were killed after suspected militants groups targeted a Mosque with bombs and gunfire in Bir Al-Abed, in the Sinai Peninsula in Egypt during local Friday prayers.
 Egyptian media predicts that these numbers will still add up in the coming hours as the search and rescue operation ensues after the deadliest terror attack in the country’s recent memory.

 According to BBC, it is the deadliest attack of its kind since an Islamist insurgency in the peninsula was stepped up in 2013.